mpirotaiswilton-IW/Solace-Person-Springboot/README.md

 1. Using a Command Line Interface of your choosing, change directory to the downloaded/cloned repository

-2. To build both of our microservice, you will need to use the following command:
+2. To build both of our microservice, you will need to build a .jar file for each:
+* Change directory to `<Directory where Github repo is located>/Solace-Person-Springboot/person_publisher` and run the command below.

+* Change directory to `<Directory where Github repo is located>/Solace-Person-Springboot/person_subscriber` and run the command below.

 ```
 <# Linux/MacOs #>